Management and Training Corporation: Willacy County

 In November 2007, four MTC employees at the Willacy Detention Center in Raymondville, Texas were charged for using company vehicles to smuggle illegal immigrants through checkpoints.
-They were allegedly caught smuggling 28 illegal immigrants through the U.S. Border Patrol's Sarita checkpoint, approximately 100 miles north of Brownsville.
+They were allegedly caught smuggling 28 illegal immigrants through the U.S. Border Patrol's Sarita checkpoint, approximately 100 mi north of Brownsville.
 The immigrants were from Mexico, the Dominican Republic, Honduras, Guatemala and El Salvador.

 On June 22, 2011, MTC Security Officer Edwin Rodriguez was arrested, and subsequently charged with the sexual abuse of a female detainee.

 On February 21, 2015, nearly 2,000 inmates at the Willacy County Correctional Center "tent" prison rioted over issues such as poor medical care.
 The prison was rendered "uninhabitable" according to the Federal Bureau of Prisons, which had contracted with MTC to manage 2,800 inmates.
 Intervention by federal, state and local law enforcement was required to suppress the riot.
 The Federal Bureau of Prisons soon removed some 570 inmates.
 MTC informed the state that all its employees would be laid off by March 9, 2015.
 In March, 2015, the bonds that paid for the construction of the prison were lowered to "junk" status by Standard & Poors.
 At the time of the closing, the bond debt balance was about $128 million, and the annual payments due for the bond debt were about $8 million a year.

 Willacy County filed a federal lawsuit against MTC in December 2016 for "abysmal mismanagement" of this prison and terrible conditions.
 Prisoners had rioted in February 2015 (see coverage above.)
 The Federal Bureau of Prisons had originally contracted to house low-risk, non-U.S. citizen inmates at this CAR prison.
 In a lawsuit filed in early December, the county claimed MTC failed to properly "oversee, manage, and repair" the facility and "turned a blind eye to the enormous problems that plagued the Prison from its inception."
 The county had received revenues as high as $2.7 million a year from the prison operation, under its arrangement with the FBOP and MTC.